Textualize/textual/docs/guide/layout.md

 If we run the app above and scroll down, the body text will scroll but the sidebar does not (note the position of the scrollbar in the output shown above).

 Docking multiple widgets to the same edge will result in overlap.
-Just like in the `center` layout, the first widget yielded from `compose` will appear on top.
+Just like in the `center` layout, the first widget yielded from `compose` will appear below widgets yielded after.
 Let's dock a second sidebar, `#another-sidebar`, to the left of the screen.
-This new sidebar is double the width of the one above, and has a `deeppink` background.
+This new sidebar is double the width of the one previous one, and has a `deeppink` background.

 === "Output"